podviaznikov/fs.js/README.md

 # fs.js - FileSystem JavaScript wrapper
 fs.js - is simple wrapper for dealing with HTML(5) File API (http://dev.w3.org/2006/webapi/FileAPI/) and filesystem itself.
 Idea of the project is to simplify standard API.
 There is no aim to support this in all versions of all browsers.
+Current version of library is 0.5.
+Version indicates approximate amount of original API covered.
+1.0 would mean that all methods are supported.

 ## Files